marulkan/cesnet-hive/README.markdown

 <a name="module-description"></a>
 ##Module Description

 This module installs and setups Apache Hive data warehouse software running on the top of Hadoop cluster.
-Hive services can be collocated or separated in the cluster.
+Hive services can be collocated or separated with other services in the cluster.
 Optionally security based on Kerberos can be enabled.
 Security should be enabled if Hadoop cluster security is enabled.

 Supported are:

-* **Fedora 21**: only hive and hcatalog clients, native packages (tested on Hive 0.12.0)
+* **Fedora**: only hive and hcatalog clients, native packages (tested on Hive 0.12.0)
 * **Debian 7/wheezy**: Cloudera distribution (tested on Hive 0.13.1)
 * **RHEL 6 and clones**: Cloudera distribution (tested with Hadoop 2.6.0)

-Puppet 3.x is required.

 <a name="setup"></a>
 ##Setup